-The ratio between the highest and lowest remuneration in 2021 was equal to 9 in the European Union and 7 outside the European Union.
+The ratio between the highest and lowest remuneration in 2023 was equal to 7 in the European Union and 6 outside the European Union.
+The remuneration is dependent on the fluctuation of the exchange rate of GBP/EUR and CHF/EUR.